 We now have the 2-minute chart of AT&T from June 27, 2016.
 The image illustrates three trading examples based on the CCI indicator trading strategy in combination with the stochastic RSI.

-- As you see, the price decreases afterwards.
+As you see, the price decreases afterward.
 We stay in the trade until the CCI indicator enters the oversold area.
 This is an exit signal according to our trading strategy and we need to close the short trade.

-- The second trade comes when the lines of the SRSI indicator cross upwards in the oversold area and one period later the CCI line breaks out of the oversold area.
-We have matching signals from the two indicators, which gives us a reason to buy AT&T. Therefore, we go long and we place a stop loss order below the bottom created as shown on the image.
+The second trade comes when the lines of the SRSI indicator cross upwards in the oversold area and one period later the CCI line breaks out of the oversold area.
+We have matching signals from the two indicators, which gives us a reason to buy AT&T. Therefore, we go long and place a stop-loss order below the bottom created as shown in the image.

-- The CCI indicator consists of a line which fluctuates above and below a zero line.
+The CCI indicator consists of a line that fluctuates above and below a zero line.